 The use of algorithms for automated decision making is not a solution, and the human factor should also be taken into account.

 We can conclude that GDPR affects both new users and existing users who want to be removed from the list.

-The unsubscribe option was great for customers and for business.
-The customers let the marketers know that they were not interested in the content, and they were simply removed from that e-mail List.
+The unsubscribe option was great for customers and businesses.
+The customers let the marketers know that they were not interested in the content, and they were only removed from that e-mail List.
 But, this didn’t mean that the collected information was deleted and wasn’t used for other purposes.

 The goal is to make GDPR easy and understandable for users, so they will not give up on email campaigns for no reason.